The Comprehensive Guide to Driving Tips for New Drivers

 Keeping a distance is the hardest thing for drivers, especially when traveling in crowded cities.

-Practice reading the distance by finding an empty road and asking someone to stand behind the car, guide you, and practice approaching and stopping before impact.
+Practice keeping a distance by finding an empty road and asking someone to stand behind the car, guide you, and practice approaching and stopping before impact.
 Try to get a good feel and measure the safe distance between the front of your car and the cars in front of you.
 Remember, each car has a different length of the front end, so sensing the distance ahead is essential every time you ride a new car.

 4. Pay attention to the rearview mirror when driving a car